CAN SOCIAL SECURITY TAKE AWAY YOUR BENEFITS?

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS

 You do not need to try to win SSD benefits by yourself.
 Also, you do not need to go through an SSA review by yourself.
-Cannon Disability Law can help file your disability application.
+We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 That way, you can focus on your health.
 For example, our attorneys and staff can:

 Additionally, once you receive an SSA denial, you have 60 days to file an appeal.
 This includes any letter sent to you that ends your benefits.
 You must also meet the time limit set by the SSA.
 If you do not meet the time limit, then you will lose your right to appeal.

-You are seeking a lawyer to represent you in SSA’s review or your case.
+You are seeking a lawyer to represent you in SSA’s review or your SSD case.
 If the SSA takes away your benefits, then you need an attorney.
 You also need an attorney you can trust.
-If you want to learn more about the lawyers and staff at Cannon Disability Law, then read our About Us page.
-There you will find more information about each lawyer in our firm.
-For example, Andria Summers can help you with your Medicare plan.
+If you want to learn more about the lawyers and staff at our firm, then read our About Us page.
+There you will find information about Andria Summers.
+She can help you with your Medicare advantage plan.
 Likewise, she has also won thousands of SSD and SSI cases.

-If you need advice, we can help.
-Please call our office at 1-800-732-2323.
+If you need advice, then we can help.
+Please call our office.
 We offer a free review of your case.
 Even if we can’t represent you, we will still answer your questions.
-Cannon Disability Law can help you keep your SSD and SSI benefits.
+Cannon Disability Law can help you keep your SSDI and SSI benefits.